Horses must be identified before the age of 12 months, or if they leave the place of birth permanently within 12 months from the date of birth.

-A horse will also be excluded from human consumption if treated with certain medical drugs.
-Furthermore, the horse can be excluded from consumption according to the wish of the owner.
+A horse can also be excluded from human consumption if treated with certain medical drugs.
 When excluded due to medical treatment, the veterinarian and the owner must sign the medical page of the passport.
-When exclusion is purely due to the wish of the owner, the owner himself signs the medical page.
-Exclusion from consumption taking place after January 1, 2016, must be reported to the issuing body.
+Exclusion from consumption must be reported to the issuing body.

 Exclusion is final and cannot be reversed.